vault27/Foundation/paloalto.md

     - The HA1-backup link uses port 28770 and 28260, PA-3200 Series firewalls don’t support an IPv6 address for the HA1-backup link; use an IPv4 address
 - HA-3 - Packet forwarding link - for active/active - HA type?
     - Layer 2 link that uses MAC-in-MAC encapsulation
-    - The firewalls use this link for forwarding packets to the peer during session setup and asymmetric traffic flow.
+    - The firewalls use this link for forwarding packets to the peer during session setup and asymmetric traffic flow
     - It does not support Layer 3 addressing or encryption
-    - You cannot configure backup links for the HA3 link, only LAG.
+    - You cannot configure backup links for the HA3 link, only LAG
     - The firewall adds a proprietary packet header to packets traversing the HA3 link, so the MTU over this link must be greater than the maximum packet length forwarded
 - HA4
     - Layer 3 type no gateway, no spaning over subnets, HA type
     - Session cache synchronization among all HA cluster members having the same cluster ID + keep-alives between Cluster members
 - HA4 BAckup

+### CLoud limitations

+- The VM-Series firewall on Azure and VM-Series firewall on AWS only support active/passive HA
+- When you deploy the firewall with the Amazon Elastic Load Balancing (ELB) service on AWS, it does not support HA (in this case, ELB service provides the failover capabilities
+- The VM-Series firewall on Google Cloud Platform does not support traditional HA

 ### Active/Passive